 There's disagreement among breast cancer experts about when you should have your first mammogram.

-The American Cancer Society recommends yearly screening mammograms starting at age 40 and continuing for as long as you are in good health.
-However, the U.S. Preventive Services Task Force (USPSTF) does not recommend routine screening for women in their 40s.
-For women between the ages of 50 and 74, USPSTF experts say, women should have mammograms every two years.
+The American Cancer Society recommends women ages 40 to 44 should have a choice to start yearly screening mammograms if they would like.
+Women ages 45 to 54 should have a mammogram each year and those 55 years and over should continue getting mammograms every 1 to 2 years.
+However, the U.S. Preventive Services Task Force (USPSTF) recommends mammograms for women between the ages of 50 and 74 every two years.
 The task force does not recommend screening at all after age 74.
 They say that beginning screening before the age of 50 should be an individual decision based on your personal needs and risks.

 Whether you need a mammogram is a personal decision between you and your doctor.
 If you're over 40, talk to your doctor about when you should begin mammogram screening.
 Some doctors recommend starting earlier than age 40.
 This decision depends on your individual risk factors.